 “Open Doors exists to strengthen the church to be the church in the most hostile places.
 In over 50 countries, Open Doors is supplying Bibles, training church leaders, delivering Bible-based literacy programmes and supporting Christians who suffer for their faith.
 In the UK and Ireland Open Doors works to raise awareness of global persecution, mobilising prayer, support and action among Christians.”

 Action on Addiction – taking action to disarm addiction

 “Addiction is the biggest preventable killer in the UK.
 It destroys lives, breaks up families, harms communities and has a damaging impact on society as a whole.
 In some way it affects us all.
 We think it is important to take a dynamic and integrated approach to improving our understanding of addiction and our responses to it.
 We are the only charity working across the addiction field in research, prevention, treatment, professional education, support for families and children and campaigns.
 We are working hard to realise our vision of people free from addiction and its effects.”

 “St Mungo’s Broadway helps people recover from the issues that create homelessness.
 We provide a bed and support to more than 2,500 people a night who are either homeless or at risk, and work to prevent homelessness, helping about 25,000 people a year.”

 Not just money

 We are always eager to involve people in other ways, volunteering to help us in services and in church life.
 This includes help with pastoral visiting, maintenance, cleaning, flower arranging, gardening; as well as liturgical duties – reading, leading prayers, assisting at Communion, serving, welcoming…

-Please talk to Fr Andrew if you would like to be involved in one of these or another way.
+Please talk to Fr Chris if you would like to be involved in one of these or another way.